BuilderIO/builder/packages/utils/README.md

 ## extendAsyncProps

-`extendAsyncProps` is similar to `getAsyncProps` except it look up the entry name and map it's props to whater the result is.
+`extendAsyncProps` is similar to `getAsyncProps` except it look up the inputs by name across components and map it's props to the result of the asynchronus mapper function passed.

 ### Example